bill-chadwick/Leaflet.MetricGrid/README.md

 The grid can have its left/west axis and south/bottom axis labeled with values corresponding to the grid line position within a 100km square.
 Most grids repeat their numbering every 100km.
 These labels can optionally included subscripted hundreds of km.

 The grid can also label every square in its bottom left corner.
 This label may be preceeded with a 100km square identifier defined for the grid - 2 letters for the British Grid.
+For the predefined UTM grid on the WGS84 datum, MGRS 100km letter pairs can be used.

 Such a grid normally has a rectangular bound but this code allows a grid to be 'clipped' so that a grid may hidden where it would overlap another grid.
 The example uses clipped Irish (EPSG code 29903) and British (EPSG code 27700) grids - zoom the example out between Ireland and the British mainland to see the clipping in action.